 Perform laboratory assessment to look for evidence of toxemia, metabolic complications, or infection (DeCubellis 2016).
-Prolonged dystocia can result in hypoglycemia and dehydration.
-Hypocalcemia can be observed with uterine inertia and therefore ionized calcium levels should also be measured (Paul-Murphy 2011).
+Prolonged dystocia can result in hypoglycemia and dehydration, and hypocalcemia can be observed with uterine inertia therefore ionized calcium levels should be measured (Paul-Murphy 2011).
 If fetal death has occurred, toxic heterophils, thrombocytosis, and other changes suggestive of acute inflammation can be observed (Paul-Murphy 2011).

 If the sow shows signs of exhaustion, provide energy in the form of Karo® syrup or 50% dextrose on the gums, and fluid therapy (Kondert & Mayer 2017, DeCubellis 2016, Brower 2006).
 Glucose can also be added to intravenous fluids (Kondert & Mayer 2017, Paul-Murphy 2011).
 Intravenous access can be difficult in the guinea pig, therefore consider intraosseous catheter placement in select patients (Paul-Murphy 2011).
 Additional supportive care can include supplemental heat, nutritional support, analgesia, and measures to minimize stress (DeCubellis 2016).

-If the pubic symphysis has separated, lubricate the birth canal with water-soluble gel to assist parturition (DeCubellis 2016, Evans et al 2013, Hawkins & Bishop 2012).
+If the pubic symphysis has separated, lubricate the birth canal with water-soluble lubricant to assist parturition (DeCubellis 2016, Evans et al 2013, Hawkins & Bishop 2012).

 Manual removal of the pup is sometimes possible for malpositioned or large pups using careful redirection and gentle traction; however there is risk to both the pup and the sow (Shomer et al 2013, Blaes 2010).
 Potential complications include vaginal or uterine tears and/or prolapse (Blaes 2010).
 If manual extraction is successful, remove fetal membranes promptly.

 If these efforts fail to resolve dystocia or if separation of the pelvic symphysis is less than 2-2.5 cm, then surgical intervention is indicated (Box 3) (DeCubellis 2016, Paul-Murphy 2011, Brower 2006).
 Unfortunately, guinea pigs in dystocia do not handle the stress of anesthesia and surgery well.
 Provide preemptive and postoperative analgesia and balanced anesthesia (Paul-Murphy 2011, Brower 2006).
-Multimodal analgesia, that includes opioids and non-steroidal anti-inflammatory drugs (NSAIDs), is recommended however NSAIDs are contraindicated in the dehydrated and/or azotemic patient (Paul-Murphy 2011).
+Multimodal analgesia that includes opioids and non-steroidal anti-inflammatory drugs is recommended, however NSAIDs are contraindicated in the dehydrated and/or azotemic patient (Paul-Murphy 2011).

-During surgical preparation, tilt the operating table so the patient’s chest is higher than the abdomen to minimize compression of the chest by the large, gravid uterus.
-During surgery, open the uterus close to the bifurcation of the horns and minimize blood loss (Evans et al 2013, Brower 2006).
+Preoperatively, tilt the surgical table so the patient’s chest is higher than the abdomen to minimize compression of the chest by the large, gravid uterus.
+During surgery, open the uterus close to the bifurcation of the horns (Evans et al 2013).
+Minimize blood loss and avoid placing excess sutures or tying sutures too tightly (Brower 2006).
+Also avoid excessive handling of the gastrointestinal tract to reduce the incidence of postoperative ileus or fibrous adhesions (Paul-Murphy 2011).
+It is advisable to surgically sterilize the sow to prevent future pregnancies (Paul-Murphy 2011).
 As viable young are removed, an assistant should clean, then immediately stimulate pups to breathe.
-Avoid excessive handling of the gastrointestinal tract to reduce the incidence of postoperative ileus or fibrous adhesions (Paul-Murphy 2011).
-It is also advisable to surgically sterilize the sow to prevent future pregnancies (Paul-Murphy 2011).